Squirtle94/CQF/README.md

 # Certificate-in-Quantitative-Finance (CQF)
-This repository contains reports of the exams and final project developed while studing for the Certificate in Quantitative Finance.
+This repository contains reports and codes of the exams and final project developed while studing for the Certificate in Quantitative Finance.
 ## Disclaimer ##
 * Please keep in mind that the published files are *NOT* final documented scripts and well-formatted solutions.
 This is to protect the genuity of the submitted solutions.
 * The files are possible solutions to the assignments and published for the **reference purpose** only.